Блог

 What to verify: licensing as a baseline credential, formal training in archaeology or history, and membership in respected associations.
 They should present visible permits and be prepared to share credentials on request.
 Look for clear safety briefings and check licensing records; ensure you can check permits ahead of time.
 Confirm storage options for belongings between sites and arrange reliable transfer and pick-ups from your hotel to the meeting point and between locations.
 Ensure the guide can continue smoothly from one site to the next and coordinate seamless pick-ups.

-Languages matter: ensure they can communicate in your language and tailor the narrative to your interests.
-Many teams offer English and french services, with support in Arabic and other languages.
-If you need a specific language, confirm what topics are covered and how questions are handled so you come away with a clear understanding of how temples, tombs, and religious practices fit into the broader civilization.
+Languages matter: make sure they can communicate in your language and tailor the narrative to your interests.
+Many teams offer English and français services, with support in Arabic and other languages.
+If you need a specific language, confirm what topics are covered and how questions are handled so you come away with a clear understanding of how temples, tombs, and religious practices fit into the broader civilisation.
 They should avoid jargon and adapt the pace to your comfort.

-Safety and ethics come first: expect a professional conduct standard, a clear briefing on conduct inside tombs and on uneven terrain, and reminders about not touching artefacts.
+Safety and ethics come first: expect a professional standard of conduct, a clear briefing on conduct inside tombs and on uneven terrain, and reminders about not touching artefacts.
 They should discuss permits for each site and licensing verification, and explain how to handle restricted areas.
 If conditions change, they should offer safe alternatives and continue to monitor the route.
 You should seek respectful interactions with religious sites and visitors, and know how to report concerns.

 Practical Logistics: Pickup Points, Travel Time, and Return Schedule

-Recommendation: Book a private pickup at your hotel or a central meeting point and confirm the exact time at least 24 hours ahead; arrive 15 minutes early to secure a smooth handoff for yourself.
+Рекомендація: Book a private pickup at your hotel or a central meeting point and confirm the exact time at least 24 hours ahead; arrive 15 minutes early to ensure a smooth handover for yourself.

 Pickup points include the sahl area or the main resort belt; the driver will meet you in the lobby and provide the supervisor’s contact if you need to call for updates after you are booked.
 If you have accessibility needs, inform the staff; a private drive can accommodate mobility aids and seated comfort.